julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 Dive deeper into **herbal magic, ritual work, and folk traditions**:

 - Learn **[How To Use Herbs for Smoke Cleansing in Folk Magic](/smoke-cleansing-folk-magic/)** and protect your space effectively.
-- Discover the **[Difference Between Smoke Cleansing and Smudging](/smoke-cleansing-vs-smudging/)** to choose the right ritual for your intention.
 - Understand which **[Herbs You Should Never Burn In Ritual](/never-burn-herbs/)** to avoid doing harm to yourself and others.

 ---